otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/12-component-testing.md

 export default Login;
 ```

-Run the command `npm run start`, then navigate to <http:localhost:3000>.
+Run the command `npm run start`, then navigate to <http://localhost:3000>.
+Spend a moment to understand what the `Login` component is doing.

 ### src/components/Login.test.js